lab127/download-py/README.md

 # download-py
-download with python from csv
+download image dataset shopee with python from csv